Neural-Systems-at-UIO/QCAlign/docs/gridoverlay.rst

 µm\ :sup:`3` = 250µm\ :sup:`3` (250 µm in each of the x, y and z
 directions).

-While a finer grid spacing will give a more accurate results, finer grid spacing also increases the workload required, and will not significantly alter the result beyond a certain point.
-The optimal grid spacing is established based on the user’s needs and requires the consideration of workload and accuracy.
+While a finer grid spacing will give more accurate results, finer grid spacing also increases the workload, and will not significantly alter the result beyond a certain point.
+The optimal grid spacing is established based on the researcher’s needs (for example: the size of the regions-of-interest) and requires consideration of the workload and desired accuracy level.

 For meaningful results, aim for > 50 points per region-of-interest (e.g. broad regions) across the whole series.